The “Data Usage Fee” is an assessment charge Discover imposes when you accept Discover cards at your business.

 Data Usage Fee

-As an assessment charge, the Data Usage Fee is non-negotiable.
+Note that as an assessment charge, the Data Usage Fee is non-negotiable.
 No processor can lower your cost of assessment fees, though they can decide not to pass them to you.

 Paying the Data Usage Fee